 There are a number of limitations with the current studies.
 Firstly, the manipulation in study 1 did not affect participant’s beliefs regarding their ability to control drinking and so was not successful.
 We exposed participants to a ‘self-control index’ score following completion of the stop-signal task.
-Previous studies [24, 25] have also included additional cognitive tasks, ostensibly to measures participants’ behavioural regulation, and exposed participants to further information about their ‘scores’.
+Previous studies [24, 25]] have also included additional cognitive tasks, ostensibly to measures participants’ behavioural regulation, and exposed participants to further information about their ‘scores’.
 These components may increase the believability of the manipulation.
-Secondly, neither study contained a baseline measure of SST performance (i.e. before the priming drink) to account for individual differences in performance, although repeated testing using such tasks has been demonstrated to be problematic [42].
+Secondly, neither study contained a baseline measure of SST performance (i.e. before the priming drink) to account for individual differences in performance, although repeated testing using such tasks has been demonstrated to be problematic [see 42]].
 Thirdly, while craving was higher in alcohol sessions for both studies this was an overall difference and so may not have been increased following consumption of the priming drink.
 Furthermore, we did not provide participants with water following the priming dose.
 It is therefore possible that alcohol residue in the mouth may have inflated BrAC readings.
-However, readings are similar to previous work which has used comparable doses [e.g. 43].
+However, readings are similar to previous work which has used comparable doses [43]].
 Finally, both studies used different versions of the bogus taste test and so the amount of alcohol consumed between the two studies may not be directly comparable.
 While this is not ideal this was done in order to vary taste tests which are used in the department.
-Importantly, while the drinks differed, the form of the taste test remained the same and a number of different versions of the bogus taste test have been found to be valid [37].
+Importantly, while the drinks differed, the form of the taste test remained the same and a number of different versions of the bogus taste test have been found to be valid [37]].

 In summary, neither of the two studies found that beliefs regarding alcohol’s ability to control behaviour, following beverage consumption, moderated the alcohol priming effect.
 However, this may be due to the absence of a low control group, for study 1, or a group led to believe an acute dose of alcohol will increase the urge to drink, in the case of study 2.
 This research adds to a growing body of research that suggests impairments in inhibitory control do not contribute to the alcohol priming effect.
 It is also the first to suggest that alcohol-induced impairments of inhibitory control may be influenced by beliefs about the effects of alcohol.
 Future studies should investigate the role of beliefs about the effects of alcohol on individual differences in alcohol-induced inhibitory control impairments and the potential effect of these beliefs on other widely used measures of inhibitory control.